codbex/codbex.github.io/_posts/2024-07-12-leave-request-bpm-app.md

 If you have any issues with the modeling, you can right-click on process file `leave-request-process.bpmn` -> `Open With` -> `Code Editor` and put the file content from [this link](https://github.com/codbex/codbex-sample-bpm-leave-request/blob/5cab08ef7713b8c54fd4206ae163de201e9d15b7/leave-request/leave-request-process.bpmn).

 1. Implement REST API<br>
-   Open `leave-request/api/ProcessService.ts` and replace the content with [this](https://github.com/codbex/codbex-sample-bpm-leave-request/blob/c00bf2e4f882e3022394ec7640a399e5329041bb/leave-request/api/ProcessService.ts) one.<br>
+   Open `api/ProcessService.ts` and replace the content with [this](https://github.com/codbex/codbex-sample-bpm-leave-request/blob/c00bf2e4f882e3022394ec7640a399e5329041bb/leave-request/api/ProcessService.ts) one.<br>
    It uses the [BPM](https://www.codbex.com/documentation/platform/sdk/bpm/) and [security](https://www.codbex.com/documentation/platform/sdk/security/user/) APIs to trigger a new leave request process, approve/decline a request and to get details about a request.<br><br>
    Here are the implemented APIs:
-- Create a new leave request<br>
+- create a new leave request<br>
   Example:
 ```shell
 curl --header 'Authorization: Basic YWRtaW46YWRtaW4=' \